College Counseling

 Summer

-- College Counseling News/Summer To-Do List for Twelfth Graders - A summer mailing including a checklist of summer assignments from the college counselors and an overview of the milestones ahead.
+College Counseling News/Summer To-Do List for 12th Graders: A summer communication is emailed and includes a checklist of summer assignments from the college counselors and an overview of the milestones ahead.

-- College Essay Course - All rising seniors are invited to participate in an optional essay-writing workshop, at no additional cost, taught by Catlin Gabel English faculty who work closely with the college counseling office.
+College Essay Course: All rising seniors are invited to participate in an essay writing workshop, at no additional cost, taught by Catlin Gabel English faculty who work closely with the college counseling office.

 Fall

-- Individual Meetings - Seniors meet regularly with college counselors as they complete the application process, revise essays, refine their college lists, make a testing plan, consider admission and wait list offers, and finally make plans for after graduation.
+Individual Meetings: Seniors meet individually and regularly with college counselors as they complete the application process, revise essays, refine their college lists, make a testing plan, consider admission and wait list offers, and finally make plans for after graduation.

-- Senior College Counseling Days - Seniors have two weekdays without classes while underclassmen are away on class trips.
-College counselors are available for individual meetings, English faculty offer a mini essay workshop, and seniors may use the time to visit colleges.
+Senior College Counseling Days: Seniors have two weekdays without classes while underclassmen are away on class trips.
+College counselors and an essay coach are available for individual meetings, and seniors may use the time to visit colleges.

-- Senior College Night - Seniors and their parents gather with college counselors to set the tone for the application process.
+Senior College Night: Seniors and their parents/guardians gather with college counselors to set the tone for the application process.

-- College Admissions Representative Visits - Over 180 college admission representatives visit Catlin Gabel each fall.
+College Admissions Representative Visits: Approximately 120 college admission representatives visit Catlin Gabel each fall.
 Each representative meets with interested juniors and seniors and is hosted by one of our college counselors.

-- Senior PODS meetings - Seniors meet with college counselors as a group to move through the application process.
-Topics include interviews, details of application logistics and transcripts, finances, choosing a college and more.
+Senior PODS meetings: Seniors meet weekly with college counselors as a group to move through the application process.
+Topics include interviews, details of application logistics and transcripts, finances, choosing a college, and more.

-- College Counseling Update E-mails - College counselors send regular email communication with seniors and their parents regarding PODS topics and reminders about what should be happening at each stage of the process.
+College Counseling Update Emails: College counselors send regular emails to seniors and their parents/guardians regarding PODS topics and reminders about what should be happening at each stage of the process.

-- Standardized Testing - Seniors have the opportunity to take ACT or SAT exams during the fall of the senior year, prior to application deadlines.
+Standardized Testing: Seniors have the opportunity to take ACT or SAT exams at a local test center during the fall of the senior year prior to application deadlines.

-- Mini College Fair - Catlin Gabel hosts 30 colleges for a college fair during the school day.
+Catlin Gabel College Fair: Catlin Gabel hosts approximately 30 colleges for a college fair during the school day.

-- CSS Profile Workshop and Financial Aid Night - A financial aid director from a local college presents a workshop for senior families about filling out the FAFSA and CSS Profile forms, followed by an information night about the college financial aid process.
+CSS Profile Workshop and Financial Aid Application Night: A financial aid director from a local college presents a workshop for senior families about filling out the FAFSA and CSS Profile forms, followed by an information night about the college financial aid process.

 Winter

-- Senior Parent Potluck - Prompted by college counselors, parents anticipate the upcoming college decisions their students will make.
+Senior Parent Potluck: Prompted by college counselors, families anticipate the upcoming college decisions their students will make.

 Spring